Artist coaching services

 - Pricing: 400 USD per hour for the first hour, 250 USD for follow-ups

-- Specialty: exhibition opportunities, pricing strategy, studio management
+- Speciality: exhibition opportunities, pricing strategy, studio management

 - Motto: Practical Advice for Artists